BartellD294/Project_1_431/research.md

 [wait_pids [pid]]
 This is similar to a traditional multithreading join() function, where the program waits for all PIDs to terminate.

+** Notes **
+The Riot.run function can only accept one argument.
+This means that if I want to pass 2 elements to a multiprocessed Riot function (for example, a map function taking both a list and a function), I must send them as a tuple.